HorvathLab/NGS/RNA2DNA/docs/Installation.md

    your system.
 We recommend the Enthought Python Distribution (EPD) which pre-installs many of the third-party dependencies needed by RNA2DNA.

-3. Ensure the necessary third-party Python modules are installed.
+3. Ensure the necessary third-party Python modules are installed. pysam version >= 0.8.1 is required.

    ```
    pysam, numpy, scipy
    ```

    For the configuration and execution GUI:

    ```
    wxPython
    ```

    For Excel format SNV input files:

    ```
    xlrd, openpyxl
    ```

    The existence of required modules can be tested as follows:

    ```
    python27 -c "from scipy import __version__; print __version__"